Isle of Wight Guru

 However, there are numerous advantages to visiting the Isle of Wight in winter.
 The ferry crossing is pretty cheap (perhaps £50 to £100 if you get your accommodation provider to book it for you - e.g. Away Resorts, Warner Leisure or Parkdean Resorts).

 Parking on seafronts is generally free and easy.
 The roads are quieter.
-Holiday park accommodation is practically given away (excluding Christmas) and those attractions that stay open are nice and quiet.
+Some holiday parks are closed, but those that are open are practically given away.
+Attractions that stay open are nice and quiet.
 Dog owners can also rejoice, as the restrictions on beaches only apply from May to September.

 We've got three relevant guides: